-5.6 Isolation facilities

-- a.
-Isolation facilities must be available and must be in compliance with the other licence conditions but must also be physically isolated.
-These isolation facilities must be a minimum of 5 metres away from other kennels. - b.
-Adequate facilities to prevent the spread of infectious disease between isolated dogs and other dogs must be available. - c.
-Effective biosecurity measures must be in place and understood by all staff.

-- Veterinary advice about the isolation of dogs with potentially infectious diseases should be documented and followed immediately. - Procedures and facilities should be in place to allow the quarantining of new arrivals as devised in consultation with a veterinary surgeon.
-Veterinary advice should be sought when new arrivals show any signs of disease before they are mixed with other dogs. - Isolation animals need to be effectively isolated and evidence of veterinary involvement will be expected.

-5.7 First aid kit
+5.6 Isolation facilities a.
+Isolation facilities must be available and must be in compliance with the other licence conditions but must also be physically isolated from other dog accommodation. b.
+Adequate facilities to prevent the spread of infectious disease between isolated dogs and other dogs must be available. c.
+Effective biosecurity measures must be in place and understood.
+Veterinary advice about the isolation of dogs with potentially infectious diseases should be documented and followed immediately.
+Procedures and facilities should be in place to allow the quarantining of new arrivals as devised in consultation with a veterinary surgeon.
+Veterinary advice should be sought when new arrivals show any signs of disease before they are mixed with other dogs.
+Isolation animals need to be effectively isolated and evidence of veterinary involvement will be expected.
+5.7 First aid kit a.

-a.
 A fully stocked first-aid kit suitable for use on dogs and puppies must be available and accessible on the premises.
+A first aid kit should include the following: A selection of Dressings Non adherent wound cover Retaining bandages Covering bandages Cotton wool Scissors Tweezers